Your handy guide for packing and transporting a PC

 Then, turn your attention to the items stored in separate bags and wrap each of them individually.
-If you're wondering how to protect your monitor when moving, you can cover it with more bubble wrap or clothing to ensure the screen won’t get damaged during transport.
+Lastly, cover the monitor with more clothing to ensure the screen won’t get damaged during transport.

 Step 6: Store the parts in boxes

 Put your CPU case inside its box and ensure it fits snugly.
 If it has more space, try to place the monitor inside the same box.
 Otherwise, use another large box for your monitor.
 Next, store all wrapped component bags in one box.
 It’s best to group the cables and components and label them properly to avoid confusion during assembly.